MagisterEnso/croc/JSON_OUTPUT.md

 ## JSON Format

-All progress updates are output as individual JSON objects on stderr, one object per line.
+All progress updates are output as individual JSON objects on stdout (one object per line), unless `--stdout` is used for file output, in which case JSON goes to stderr.

 ### Status Types